influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/IoT-common-queries.md

 ## Record time in state

-Machine state would be a Boolean value that changes states occasionally.
+Machine state is a Boolean value that changes states occasionally.
 I would like to know the percent of time or total time it was in the “true” state over a given interval.
 It is possible that no points were recorded during that interval, and that the last state prior to that interval is needed.

 We could potentially tie this example into using the Mosaic chart as well.
 Since Mosaic allows you to visualize time in state....